Sketching for Sequential Change-Point Detection: Numerical examples

-To demonstrate the performance of time-varying projection $A_t$ defined in (\ref{proc3}) with $0$-$1$ entries, we again consider the two cases: the post-change mean vector $[\mu]_i = \mu_0$; the post-change mean vector has $100p\%$ entries $[\mu]_i$ being one and the other entries being zero.
+To demonstrate the performance of the procedure $T_{\{0,1\}}$ (\ref{proc3}) using time-varying projection with 0-1 entries, again, we consider two cases: the post-change mean vector $[\mu]_i = \mu_0$ and the post-change mean vector has $100p\%$ entries $[\mu]_i$ being one and the other entries being zero.
 The simulated EDDs are shown in Fig. \ref{fig:EDD_randomrow_p}.
-Note that (\ref{proc3}) is able to detect change quickly with a small subset of observations.
-Even if EDDs of (\ref{proc3}) are larger than those for the fixed Gaussian matrix and the expander graph in Fig. \ref{fig:EDD_comp} and Fig. \ref{fig:EDD_expander}, this is meaningful, since in practice when performing subsampling for dimensionality reduction we usually scan through the signal by choosing a different subset of signal coordinates to observe.
+Note that $T_{\{0,1\}}$ can detect change quickly with a small subset of observations.
+Although EDDs of $T_{\{0,1\}}$ are larger than those for the fixed projections in Fig. \ref{fig:EDD_comp} and Fig. \ref{fig:EDD_expander}, this example shows that projection with 0-1 entries can have little performance loss in some cases, and it is still a viable candidate since such projection means a simpler measurement scheme.